Donkey Kong 64: Legacy

 Rare's 3D platformers became notorious for their emphasis on collecting items, and Kotaku remembered Donkey Kong 64 as "the worst offender" with hundreds of color-coded bananas.
 Other retrospective reviewers agreed.
-Electronic Gaming Monthly wrote: "As ...
-Super Mario 64 breathed life into the 3D platforming genre, Donkey Kong 64 sucked it all out" and solidified Rare's reputation for making "collect-a-thon" games.
+Electronic Gaming Monthly wrote: "Super Mario 64 breathed life into the 3D platforming genre, Donkey Kong 64 sucked it all out" and solidified Rare's reputation for making "collect-a-thon" games.
 The indie developer behind A Hat in Time, a spiritual successor to Banjo-Kazooie, blamed Donkey Kong 64 for the "collect-a-thon platform adventurer" genre's decline in popularity.
 The game holds a Guinness World Record for most collectible items in a platform game.

 Retro Gamer and Game Informer both remembered the reception as "mixed", in consideration of its similarities with Banjo-Kazooie and lack of genre-pushing changes.
 Despite positive reviews, Donkey Kong 64 and Rare's subsequent Nintendo 64 games did not receive the acclaim of their previous releases.
 Rare was acquired by Microsoft in 2002, leaving Donkey Kong 64 as Rare's final Donkey Kong game.
 Donkey Kong did not receive another major installment until Donkey Kong Jungle Beat (2004) five years later, and Donkey Kong 64 remained the franchise's only 3D platformer until Donkey Kong Bananza (2025).
 Electronic Gaming Monthly noted at the game's launch, that the Nintendo 64 was approaching the end of its lifecycle, as gamers turned their sights to the Sega Dreamcast and Sony PlayStation 2.
 IGN later named Donkey Kong 64 as worthy of a remake for the Nintendo 3DS handheld console.
 In 2009, Official Nintendo Magazine placed the game 89th in a list of the best Nintendo games, calling it "a forgotten classic".